Bhabar

+The Indo-Gangetic Plains are generally thought of as a flat region with no variations, although this isn't true.
+The plains can be classified into four regions on the basis of relief features.
+The Bhabar is a belt of 8–16 km lying parallel to the slopes of the Sivaliks, where the river descending from the mountains deposit pebbles.
+The streams flow through the pebbles the region, hence disappearing from sight.
+They re-emerge only after some distance south, in the relief feature Terai.

 Etymology

 The name Bhabar refers to a local tall-growing grass, Eulaliopsis binata, used for the manufacture of paper and rope.

 Overview

-Bhabar plains are located in Kumaon.
-Bhabar is the gently-sloping coarse alluvial zone below the Sivalik Hills (outermost foothills of the Himalayas) where streams disappear into permeable sediments.
+Bhabar plains are located in Kumaon and Garhwal.
+Bhabar is the gently-sloping coarse alluvial zone below the Shivalik Hills (outermost foothills of the Himalayas) where streams disappear into permeable sediments.
 The underground water level is deep in this region, then rises to the surface in the Terai below where coarse alluvium gives way to less permeable silt and clay.
 The Ganges River lies to the west and Sharda to the east.